 Tuxedo cat parents often claim that their tuxies have a distinct personality, much like tortoiseshell cat lovers talk about “tortie-tude.”

 Some tuxedo lovers even go as far as to say their tuxedo cats are smarter than your average feline.
 Tuxedo cat lovers have been quoted as saying their cats are actually 200 percent more intelligent than normal non-tuxie kitties.
+However, there may be some bias at play.

 There Are Lots Of Famous Tuxedo Cats